IMPEL Program Director

 Lawrence Berkeley National Laboratory

-Reshma Singh is the Program Director of the Department of Energy’s tech-to-market IMPEL+ program, the California Energy Commission's R2M2 Microgrids program, and previously the Presidential U.S.-India Center for Building Energy Research and Development (CBERD) at the Lawrence Berkeley National Laboratory.
-She brings over ten years of experience advancing urban sustainability and cleantech innovation, and working with complex international ecosystems in the United States, India, and Singapore.
+Concurrently, at the Lawrence Berkeley National Laboratory, she is the Program Director for the tech-to-market IMPEL program, the California Energy Commission's R2M2 Microgrids program, and previously the Presidential U.S.-India Center for Building Energy Research and Development (CBERD) program.
+She brings over ten years of experience advancing urban sustainability and cleantech innovation, and works with complex international ecosystems in the United States, India, and Singapore.
 Reshma’s research lies at the intersection of design and technology of smart buildings and cities.

 Reshma holds two cleantech patents.
 She is the lead author of Building Innovation Guide, and contributor to Mutations: Harvard Project on the City and The Bay Area-Silicon Valley and India: Convergence and Alignment in the Innovation Age.
-She serves on the Telecommunications Industry Association’s (TIA) Smart Buildings and Power and Energy group, and for the State Department’s international TechWomen program.
+She serves on the Advisory Board for The Carbon Leadership Forum and formerly on Telecommunications Industry Association’s (TIA) Smart Buildings and Power and Energy group, and for the State Department’s international TechWomen program.

 Mary Ann Piette